israphial/bindary/readme.md

         <li>Live form validation isn't enabled fully (won't stop the user from submitting an invalid form)</li>
         <li>Giving the link field a link without 'http://' or 'https://' and then opening that link will open to a null page, a protocol needs to be appended to the address internally if there isn't one</li>
         <li>Popup styles haven't been updated to match the new global theme</li>
+        <li>number row and numpad return the same key when they should return different keys (see https://keycode.info/ and keyCodes for numpad keys)
     </ul>